KSohi-max/P2P_Credit_Risk/README.md

 The original dataset was used to resample the training and testing data using [`RandomOverSampler`](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.RandomOverSampler.html).

-The `RandomOverSampler` was instantiated and a new data split call X_oversampled, y_oversampled was generated to remove the imbalance in the dataset.
+The `RandomOverSampler` was instantiated and a new data split called X_oversampled, y_oversampled was generated to attempt to remove the imbalance in the training dataset.

-The new 'oversample' data was used to re-traing the `LogisticRegression` model once again.
+The new 'oversample' data was used to re-train the `LogisticRegression` model once again.
 And similar to the orginal process, the 'X_test' data was used to generate 'y_pred_oversampled' predictions using the updated re-trained model.
 To validate the 'y_pred_oversampled', the actual value or 'y_test' was used to determine how many of the predicted values matched the actual values.

 ### Methods Used